based on 11 nights inc. flights & daily experiences

-A perfect balance of relaxation with activity; choose from walking safaris, helicopter flights, game drives and fishing
+A perfect balance of relaxation with activity; from walking safaris, game drives, canoe excursions and fishing

 Watch elephants walking along the shore of Lake Kariba before taking an afternoon swim

 Try your hand at catching one of the famed tiger fish on Lake Kariba

 Wildlife includes lion, leopard, wild dog, elephant, buffalo, hippo and much more